yohanchatelain/fmriprep/docs/workflows.rst

     as if they are unprocessed.
     In the case of brain-extracted (skull-stripped) T1w images, attempting to perform brain extraction again will often have poor results and may cause *fMRIPrep* to crash.
-    By default, *fMRIPrep* will attempt to detect these cases using a heuristic to check if the T1w image is already masked.
+    *fMRIPrep* can attempt to detect these cases using a heuristic to check if the T1w image is already masked.
+This may be explicitly requested with ``---skull-strip-t1w auto``.
     If this heuristic fails, and you know your images are skull-stripped, you can skip brain extraction with ``--skull-strip-t1w skip``.
-    Likewise, if you know your images are not skull-stripped and the heuristic incorrectly determines that they are, you can force skull stripping with ``--skull-strip-t1w force``.
+Likewise, if you know your images are not skull-stripped and the heuristic incorrectly determines that they are, you can force skull stripping with ``--skull-strip-t1w force`` which is the current default behavior.
-    The default behavior of detecting pre-extracted brains may be explicitly requested with ``---skull-strip-t1w auto``, which will use a heuristic to check if each image is already masked.

 See also *sMRIPrep*'s
 :py:func:`~smriprep.workflows.anatomical.init_anat_preproc_wf`.